pavlobaron/TweeFT/README.md

 DM containing the overall number of chunks it will get and starts sending the chunks to the receiver's worker accounts from his own worker accounts.
 Depending on the size of the file, the transfer could take weeks or might even never finish :)

+Again, it is important to understand that each side uses its own unique key which the other side marks every DM with so multiple transfers from and to different senders nd receiver can be easily distinguished.

 After the sender has sent the last chunk, he sends to the receiver the final DM telling he's done.
 Now, the receiver only needs to wait until he gets the final chunk in some worker